Kulturnilpferd/BeardleysDiabloOrbsVanilla/README.md

 Hints:
  - Missing an actionbar?
 Enable all actionbars in the Interface Settings (ESC -> Interface)

  - UI too Big/Small?
-Change the scaling open "BeardleysDiabloOrbsVanilla.lua" and change the first Variable "Scalefactor"
+Change the scaling open "BeardleysDiabloOrbsVanilla.lua" and change the first Variable "scaleFactor"

  - When the artwork is not attached to the orbs just enable UI-Scaling in Graphics Options and set it to 1